General questions and answers regarding Microsoft ScanDisk.

 How long does it take to run ScanDisk?

-Will running ScanDisk a lot cause physical problems?
+Can ScanDisk cause physical problems?

 Which versions of Microsoft Windows have ScanDisk?

-ScanDisk found a large number of errors
+ScanDisk found many errors

-Should I ScanDisk my CD or DVD?
+Can I ScanDisk a CD or DVD?

 How do I run ScanDisk on a network drive?

-After running ScanDisk computer no longer works.
+After running ScanDisk computer no longer works

 Virtual drives and ScanDisk